Flexera logo

 Day 1: Monday, June 1, 2026 — Opening keynote and the agentic enterprise

-Ramaswamy opened the Snowflake summit 2026 with some real-world product examples before laying out Snowflake’s agentic enterprise framework.
+Ramaswamy opened the Summit with two live customer examples before laying out Snowflake’s framework for the agentic enterprise.

 Canva, with 265 million monthly active users, replaced lengthy manual user behavior analysis with near-real-time insights using Snowflake AI.